-The members of the Coalition for Recreational Trails (CRT) have selected the winners of the "Annual Achievement Awards" in recognition of outstanding use of Recreational Trails Program (RTP) funds.
-The award winners were recognized in Washington, D.C. on June 5, 2012 at the U.S. House of Representatives Rayburn House Office Building, during the annual celebration for the American Recreation Coalition’s Great Outdoors Week.
+Winners have been announced for the 2012 "Annual Achievement Awards" in recognition of outstanding use of Recreational Trails Program (RTP) funds.
+The awards ceremony hosted by the Coalition for Recreational Trails was held in Washington, D.C. on June 5, 2012 at U.S. House of Representatives offices.

 Education and Communication

-The website porvides better information for trails in the
+The website provides better information for trails in the

 The residents of the Portland-Vancouver metropolitan region have a fun new interactive tool to connect to nature — www.theintertwine.org.
 This single portal to nature around the region is a “one-stop shop” that provides comprehensive information on the region's trails and outdoor destinations.

 This website was produced by the Intertwine Alliance, a coalition of citizens and public, private, and nonprofit organizations involved in conservation, public health, trails, parks, conservation education, and active transportation work in the Portland-Vancouver region.
 The Alliance was formed to help residents connect with trails and nature and live active, healthy lives.

 The website has three major features: an interactive map that includes all of the publicly accessible trails, parks, and natural areas in the four-county Intertwine region; a rotating collection of seasonal adventure itineraries to provide residents with good starting points to get outdoors; and an educational section where residents can learn about the region's unique outdoor places and the many groups working to preserve, restore and grow the regional network of trails and parklands.